Skip to main content

 Why does sensory awareness matter?

-Recognizing and addressing children’s sensory needs is crucial in creating environments that allow everyone to feel safe, supported, and comfortable.
+Recognising and addressing children’s sensory needs is crucial in creating environments that allow everyone to feel safe, supported, and comfortable.
 This becomes especially important for children with heightened sensitivities, as it helps them regulate their emotions and engage more fully in everyday experiences.
 Educators can tailor their program to meet the needs of all children through planning sensory play experiences throughout the day to support children to maintain the appropriate state of arousal.
 It is important to consult with families and therapists as the experience could be calming for one child and alerting for another.
 By supporting children’s sensory differences, we foster inclusive spaces where all children can thrive, regardless of their individual sensitivities.

 Melissa Taylor-Hansford is the Diversity and Inclusion Leader at Sanctuary Early Learning Adventure on the Gold Coast.
 She shared how their team was incorporating sensory preferences into every aspect of their practice.